Meet The Founders

 "I want to spend the rest of my life helping others feel less broken"

 Teresa always knew she wanted to dedicate her life to helping others.
 Teresa completed her undergraduate degree at Cal State Dominguez Hills where she earned her B.A. in Kinesiology, while working as a Physical Therapist Aide.
 It was during her undergraduate experience that she discovered the world of Occupational Therapy through teachers and mentors.
 After volunteering at a few private practice clinics and hospitals, she knew she had found her calling.
 Teresa went on to earn her Master of Science in Occupational Therapy at Stanbridge College in Irvine, where she fell in love with the pediatric setting during her fieldwork.
 Teresa went on to work in both the pediatric private clinic setting and school-based setting over the next 3 years.
-Teresa is well versed in curricula such as the Zones of Regulation, Size of the Problem, and Handwriting without Tears and believes in multisensory approaches in all methods of intervention.
+Teresa is well versed in curricula such as the Zones of Regulation, Size of the Problem, Handwriting without Tears and has been trained in Social Thinking by Michelle Garcia Winner.
+Teresa believes in multisensory approaches in all methods of intervention.
 Teresa went on to working full-time for the special education department within numerous school districts providing 1:1 service, push-in, and consultation, but found her niche in running small groups.
 Teresa believes her experience working within classrooms in these group settings gives her the knowledge to know what functional skills are important for success and how to foster those skills in a fun, real-life setting that can be generalized and applied in all aspects life.
 Teresa is Licensed by the California Board of Occupational Therapy and certified by the National Board for Certification in Occupational Therapy.